-such as filmmaker Charlie Chaplin showed the "little guy" being dragged through the gears of Modern Times, yet in our informational age, the computer now bypasses the cog as emblematic, and the "programmer guy" is pulled into The Matrix.
+This dovetails with the dilemmas raised by high technologies and excessive consumption/waste.
+During the industrial era, artists such as filmmaker Charlie Chaplin showed the "little guy" being dragged through the gears of Modern Times, yet in our informational age, the computer now bypasses the cog as emblematic, and the "programmer guy" is pulled into The Matrix.
 Moreover, the new forms of production made possible by digital technologies have filled houses with kitsch, dumpsters with food, and big-box stores with clerks.
-One anarchist answer to technological/production shifts has frequently been to use garbage as art material -adecades-old artistic choice that has lost any bite (especially since most commodities are now junk to begin with), but more crucially is unfeeling in light of the millions who are forced to use garbage as architectural (and often eatable) material.
+One anarchist answer to technological/production shifts has frequently been to use garbage as art material - a decades-old artistic choice that has lost any bite (especially since most commodities are now junk to begin with), but more crucially is unfeeling in light of the millions who are forced to use garbage as architectural (and often eatable) material.
 Or else to supposedly avoid high tech - conveniently forgetting that nearly all commodities involve communications technologies in their design, production, distribution, and/or disposal.
-The task for artists here is to separate the wheat from the chaff: to critique the ways in which new types of technologies/production help facilitate, versus potentially diminish, pointless excess or new methods of exploitation as direct democracy.
+The task for artists here is to separate the wheat from the chaff: to critique the ways in which new types of technologies/production help facilitate, versus potentially diminish, pointless excess or new methods forms of cooperation to institutions of direct democracy.
 This is what makes and keeps us human, in the most generous sense.
-And such a project will be forever necessary, whether within, against, or beyond capitalism.5
+And such a project will be forever necessary, whether within, against, or beyond capitalism.